Second Brigade, Second Division

 LIEUTENANT COLONEL F K WHEATON

-Brigadier General C T Robbins, Rhode Island Militia, was temporarily appointed acting lieutenant colonel, 2nd Rhode Island Infantry, by General Orders No.38, Paragraph II, State of Rhode Island and Providence Plantations, Adjutant General's Office, Providence, Providence County, Rhode Island, on 19 June, 1861, and Captain F K Wheaton, 1st United States Cavalry, Company B, was appointed lieutenant colonel, 2nd Rhode Island Infantry, on 14 July, 1861.
+Brigadier General C T Robbins, Second Brigade, Rhode Island Militia, was temporarily appointed lieutenant colonel, 2nd Rhode Island Infantry, by General Orders No.38, Paragraph II, State of Rhode Island and Providence Plantations, Adjutant General's Office, Providence, Providence County, Rhode Island, on 19 June, 1861, and Captain F K Wheaton, 1st United States Cavalry, Company B, was appointed lieutenant colonel, 2nd Rhode Island Infantry, on 14 July, 1861.
 Lieutenant Colonel F K Wheaton, 2nd Rhode Island Infantry, was appointed colonel, 2nd Rhode Island Infantry, and Captain W H P Steere, 2nd Rhode Island Infantry, Company D, was appointed lieutenant colonel, 2nd Rhode Island Infantry, on 22 July, 1861.

 MAJOR S BALLOU